akshitsutharr/AD-Blocker/README.md

-A AD-Blocker Chrome Extension
+## AD-Blocker Chrome Extension

-Work on Every Website
+# Work on Every Website
-yeah!
+# yeah!
 Even on Youtube 🤭 and Many Other Website

-I don't Have $5 so I Cant Publish On Chrome Web Store 😂😂
+# I don't Have $5 so I Cant Publish On Chrome Web Store 😂😂

-Made With 💖 By Akshit Suthar
+# Made With 💖 By Akshit Suthar